Marriott Bonvoy Complete Guide

 Don’t forget that rewards points can be valuable when used directly: Marriott offers many ways to use rewards points: Free night awards, Cash & Points awards, 5th night free awards, experiences, etc.

 Use rewards points to exactly top off an account: Most other transferable points programs require transfers in 1,000 point chunks.
 This can make it difficult to exactly top off an account when you need an odd number of miles.
-Marriott lets you transfer exact mile amounts over 1,000.
+Marriott lets you transfer exact mile amounts, with a minimum of 3,000 Marriott points.
 For example, if you need 1,001 airline miles, you can get exactly that by transferring 3,003 points.

 Watch for hotel to airline transfer bonuses: Airlines occasionally offer bonuses when you transfer points from hotel programs.
 Since Marriott is a hotel program it often qualifies.
 Be careful, though: some promotions specifically call out Marriott transfers as being ineligible.